xNapha/employee-creator/README.md

 ### 30/05/2023 | Forgetting HTML

 I havent built a front end application in a while so my memory on which attributes I can use on a form have vanished from memory, so I feel pretty ashamed.
 Although I was able to quickly find the information needed to create the html for the application I feel like this is something that I shouldn't be forgetting.
 This just goes to show that I need to build more forms to familiarise myself with the syntax.

+### 31/05/2023 | Using React Hook Form for the first time

+During the nology course we had a brief introduction to the react hook form library, but until today I did not implement it within any projects.
+Now that I am reading the docs and scouring the internet to find references and documentation, I now regret never using it earlier.
+With the added hurdle of having to find the proper type annotations for things, I feel like the progress I have made today was lackluster.
+Granted i did only do a couple hours today because i was busy with other things, but still if I was more familiar with it I would have felt less unproductive.
+But on a positive note, I feel like it is all coming together.
+I just need to tweak a few more things on the form and I should be golden to start rendering out the employees within the database.

 ---